Hulu’s Run Ending, Explained

 Run Ending

 Chloe forces Diane to get her admitted to a hospital by drinking organophosphate.
 Despite being secluded all her life, she is well-read and possesses intuitive intelligence.
-This gets especially demonstrated in the scene in which Chloe escapes from her room and subsequently from the house.
+This is especially demonstrated in the scene in which Chloe escapes from her room and subsequently from the house.
 At the hospital, the doctors tell Diane that they are regarding Chloe as a high-risk patient as she has just tried to commit suicide.
-They also inform her that a mental health professional will soon speak to Chloe.
+They also informed her that a mental health professional would soon speak to Chloe.

 Munchausen Syndrome by Proxy

 Chaganty’s film can be divided into three precise parts.
 The first part ends with Chloe learning the truth about the medication, and the second concludes with her hospitalization.
-The first part showcases the all-encompassing effect that Diane has on Chloe’s life, but at the time, we dismiss it because of their unique circumstances.
+The first part showcases Diane’s all-encompassing effect on Chloe’s life, but at the time, we dismiss it because of their unique circumstances.
 In the second, it becomes clear that there is something vile and obscene going on here.

 A Vindictive Conclusion

 The idea that Chloe can be happy without her is unfathomable for her.
 Chloe knows this, and it is precisely why she visits her regularly.
 This is her moment of retribution, and she is making the best out of it.
 Chloe even smuggles in the same green-and-white pills for Diane to ensure that the woman continues to suffer.
-Despite the high notes, it’s a disturbing conclusion that shows that Chloe has become as cruel and vindictive as Diane ever was.
+Despite the high notes, it’s a disturbing conclusion showing that Chloe has become as cruel and vindictive as Diane.

 Read More: Is Run a True Story?